shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 >
 > `ctrl+e` will move the window down by one line.

+Some more useful key combinations to help with deleting and inserting:

+> `dw` will delete a word but remain in command mode.
+>
+> `cw` will delete a word and put into insert mode.
+>
+> `ci)` will delete a word in a parenthesis and put into insert mode.
+>
+> `ca)` will delete a word and surrounding parenthesis and put into insert mode.

 Searching:

 > `/` then what ever you want to search and enter will take you whatever you want searched.
 Following this, n will take you to the next match; N will take you to the previous